-Whilst carrying out your work activities you are likely to process personal data.
-The Company will only expect you to process personal data where the business has a lawful basis (or bases) to process that information.
+Whilst carrying out your work activities, you are likely to process personal data.
+Time to Talk Befriending will only expect you to process personal data where the business has a lawful basis (or bases) to process that information.
 The lawful basis may be any one of the following reasons or a combination of:

-- a) Consent has been obtained the data subject to process their personal data for specified purposes. - b) Where we need to perform the contract we have entered into with the data subject either for employment or commercial purposes. - c) Where we need to comply with a legal obligation. - d) Where it is necessary for our legitimate interests (or those of a third party) and the interests and fundamental rights of the data subject do not override those interests.
+- a) Consent has been obtained by the data subject to process their personal data for specified purposes. - b) Where we need to perform the contract, we have entered into with the data subject, either for employment, volunteering or commercial purposes. - c) Where we need to comply with a legal obligation. - d) Where it is necessary for our legitimate interests (or those of a third party), and the interests and fundamental rights of the data subject do not override those interests.

-There are other rare occasions where you may need to process the data subjects personal information, these include:
+There are other rare occasions where you may need to process the data subject's personal information, these include: